syncfusion-content/wpf-docs/wpf/Testing/coded-ui.md

   * Select either Visual Basic or Visual C#.
   * Right-click the test project, choose Add, and select Coded UI Test.

-Coded UI test project does not appear on Visual Studio, if Visual Studio Enterprise edition not installed in the system.
+Coded UI test project does not appear on Visual Studio, if Visual Studio Enterprise edition does not installed in the system.
 To create CUIT, install Visual Studio Enterprise edition in system.

 ![WPF Coded UI create project](CodedUI_images/CodedUI_img1.jpeg)

 ### Adding Coded UI Test file

+To add the CUIT file, follow the steps:

-The CUIT file will be automatically generated, when creating the Coded UI test project.
+1. Create the CUIT project, the CUIT file will be automatically generated.
 To add another test file, right-click the test project, choose Add, and select Coded UI Test.

 ![WPF Coded UI adding test file](CodedUI_images/CodedUI_img2.jpeg)

-1. Generate Code for Coded UI Test dialog box is shown after select the Coded UI test file.
-Choose the Record option shown in the following image, to record the test actions.
+2. `Generate Code for Coded UI Test` dialog box will be shown after selecting the Coded UI test file.
+Choose `Record` to record the test actions.

 ![WPF Coded UI showing Record option](CodedUI_images/CodedUI_img3.jpeg)

-2. After choose the Record actions, right-click the body of the Coded UI Test file.
+3. Then, right-click the body of the Coded UI Test file.

 ![WPF Coded UI showing test file content](CodedUI_images/CodedUI_img4.png)

-Then choose the **Coded UI Test Builder** (UI Map), shown at the bottom right side of the window.
+4. Choose `Coded UI Test Builder` (UI Map) at the bottom right side of the window.

 ![WPF Coded UI showing UI Map](CodedUI_images/CodedUI_img5.jpeg)

-3. Start the recording option from UI Map to record the test actions and recording option can be paused while testing the project.
+5. Start the recording option from UI Map to record the test actions and recording option can be paused when testing the project.

-4. Run the application on which you will be performing UI testing.
+6. Run the application, on which you will be performing UI testing.

-5.Drag the crosshairs on to the UI elements of your WPF grid control application.
-It shows the available properties of the inner UI elements in grid control's.
+7. Drag the crosshairs on to the UI elements of your WPF grid control application.
+It shows the available properties of the inner UI elements in the grid controls.

-6.The actions made on UI elements can be recorded by clicking `Record` on the **Coded UI Test builder**.
+8. The actions made on UI elements can be recorded by clicking `Record` on the `Coded UI Test builder`.
 For example, you can record the action of changing the cell value in SfDataGrid.
 Click `Pause` to finish the record.

 ![WPF Coded UI showing pause option](CodedUI_images/Features_img1.jpeg)

-7.After recording, click the `Generate Code` icon in **Coded UI Test Builder** to generate a test method then, close the **Coded UI Test Builder**.
+9. Then, click the `Generate Code` icon in `Coded UI Test Builder` to generate a test method.
+Close the `Coded UI Test Builder`.
 You can see the generated code for the cell value changed action.

 {% tabs %}
 {% highlight c# %}